HVR88/Monochrome-Gaming-Logos/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

-Logos (primarily) for [Pegasus Frontend](https://pegasus-frontend.org/) themes, including [GameOS](https://github.com/PlayingKarrde/gameOS) - you can of course use them for any project or front-end where you want monochrome logos.
+Logos (primarily) for [Pegasus Frontend](https://pegasus-frontend.org/) themes, including [GameOS](https://github.com/PlayingKarrde/gameOS) - you can also use them for any project or front-end where you want monochrome logos.

-The collection includes arcade, console, computer, publisher and category/playlist logos.
+The collection includes arcade, console, computer, publisher, category and custom playlist logos - its goal is comprehensive coverage of all the usual (and some unusual) emulated systems/platforms.

-What makes this collection different than others out there?
-In addition to all the original custom artwork not seen anywhere else, this collection strives to be more complete than any other.
-All the corporate logos here are accurate and many have been created from scratch, either using the correct base font or hand-drawn to match the original.
-Simply put, you won't be able to source this collection anywhere else.

 ![sample of logos](https://github.com/HVR88/Monochrome-Gaming-Logos/blob/main/monochrome-sample.jpg)